• Skip to primary navigation

 Rhubarb muffins pin image.

-Moist and fluffy rhubarb muffins studded with tart home-grown rhubarb and sweet white chocolate chunks, a flavour match made in heaven!
+Moist and fluffy rhubarb and white chocolate muffins studded with tart home-grown rhubarb and sweet white chocolate chunks, a flavour match made in heaven!

 These delicious muffins are perfect as a fruity snack with a cup of tea, and best of all they are made in under 30 minutes!